 At this year’s three-day Healing Persons in a Wounded Culture workshop the NCBC held sessions on Psychological, Surgical and Pharmacological Protocols, Legal Mandates

 Surrounding Transgender Issues, Catholic Pastoral and Canonical Responses to Transgenderism, Transgender Issues in Catholic Health Care, Ethics Reviews of Catholic Health Care Institutions, CHISPR and New Biotechnologies, Physician-Assisted Suicide, Pornography: What It Does, Pornography: Can Be Done and Addiction.

-About Malvern Institute: Malvern Institute founded in 1948, is the region’s oldest private addiction treatment center.
-A leader in the addiction field, Malvern Institute is Pennsylvania’s most comprehensive and effective substance abuse treatment centers, offering evidence-based complete continuum of care with a12-step approach for those affected by the disease of addiction.
+About Malvern Treatment Centers: Malvern Treatment Centers founded in 1948, is the region’s oldest private addiction treatment center.
+A leader in the addiction field, Malvern Treatment Centers is Pennsylvania’s most comprehensive and effective substance abuse treatment centers, offering evidence-based complete continuum of care with a12-step approach for those affected by the disease of addiction.
 Malvern operates three inpatient detox and rehabilitation centers, as well as six outpatient locations in the suburbs of Philadelphia.
 We provide patient-focused care through n unrivaled dedication to clinical care and innovative treatment solutions.

 or call 610-MALVERN.